We’re sorry. The information you have requested is temporarily unavailable.

 - Style:Dual Rear or Side Exit (Aluminized Steel)

 - Part #:17425

-- Includes extension pipes for dual side or dual rear exit configurations
+- Includes exit pipes for dual rear or dual side exit

 - Download installation instructions (PDF)